-- 3.2 The Water Resources Planning Guideline (WRPG) states that a Water Resources Management Plan (WRMP) must consider the worst-case dry year combination of supply and demand forecasts for each water resource zone, together with the uncertainties incorporated in target headroom.
-Drought resilience must also be included, to provide resilience to 1:500-year extreme drought by 2039/40. - 3.3 To enable investment modelling for dry year and drought across the region, baseline supply and demand forecasts and uncertainty profiles are imported for each of four deterministic planning scenarios: - 1.
-Normal year (1:2yr) annual average (NYAA) - 2.
-Dry year (1:100yr) annual average - 3.
-Dry year (1:500yr) annual average (DYAA) - 4.
-Dry year (1:500yr) critical period (DYCP) - 3.4 Deterministic deployable outputs (DOs) are also provided for supply options for each of the planning scenarios, and demand reduction profiles for each of the demand reduction strategies. - 3.5 Where possible drought interventions are not included in supply or demand baselines; media campaign impacts, temporary use bans, non-essential use bans, and drought permits or orders may be included as options that have a DO or demand reduction available during the dry year or drought planning scenarios. - 3.6 As explained in the Initial Resource Position for WRSE, the planning horizon for WRMP24 will be April 2025/26 to April 2099/2100.
+The Water Resources Planning Guideline (WRPG) states that a Water Resources Management Plan (WRMP) must consider the worst-case dry year combination of supply and demand forecasts for each water resource zone, together with the uncertainties incorporated in target headroom.
+Drought resilience must also be included, to provide resilience to 1:500-year extreme drought by 2039/40.

+To enable investment modelling for dry year and drought across the region, baseline supply and demand forecasts and uncertainty profiles are imported for each of four deterministic planning scenarios:

+- Normal year (1:2yr) annual average (NYAA)

+- Dry year (1:100yr) annual average

+- Dry year (1:500yr) annual average (DYAA)

+- Dry year (1:500yr) critical period (DYCP)

+Deterministic deployable outputs (DOs) are also provided for supply options for each of the planning scenarios, and demand reduction profiles for each of the demand reduction strategies.

+Where possible, drought interventions are not included in supply or demand baselines; media campaign impacts, temporary use bans, non-essential use bans, and drought permits or orders may be included as options that have a DO or demand reduction available during the dry year or drought planning scenarios.

+The planning horizon for the regional plan and consequently the draft Water Resource Management Plans (WRMP) will be the financial year 2025/26 to the financial year 2074/75.